dspelaez/extended-wdm/docs/getting_started.rst

 From sources
 ^^^^^^^^^^^^

-The sources for extended-wdm can be downloaded from the `Github repo`_.
+The sources for EWDM can be downloaded from the `Github repo`_.

 You can either clone the public repository: